rbuchberger/jekyll_picture_tag/readme.md

 #### `media`

 `media` takes a CSS media query that sets the conditions under which the source will be displayed.
+Media queries must be quoted.
 Any CSS media query is allowed.

 ## Managing Generated Images